Sheffield-Theoretical-Chemistry/basisopt/README.md

 ## Installation

-The library is pip installable:

-	pip install basisopt

-You can alternatively create a fresh conda env or pyenv and in the top directory run
+Create a fresh conda env or pyenv and in the top directory run

-	 pip install -e .
+	 pip install .

 ## Contributing